The Beautiful Nizamuddin Basti Walk in Delhi: a hidden gem

 Nizamuddin Basti also kept its spiritual essence.
 The majority of the people who live here are muslim, but they practice a specific branch of Islam called Sufism.

 The area is full with mosques, tombstones and shrines.
 At the heart of the basti is the shrine of Nizamuddin Auliya.
-One of the oldest and most important religious shrines in Delhi.
+The oldest and most important religious shrine in Delhi.

 Every thursday and sunday night thousands of people come here to listen to the qawalli’s when Sufi devotees perform religious songs with passion and faith.

 The Hope project in Nizamuddin Basti

 The best way to discover all the secrets of Nizamuddin basti is a walk with the Hope Project in Delhi.
 Sufi teacher Pir Vilayat Inayat Khan was moved deeply by the poverty of the people living in Nizamuddin.

 In 1980 he founded the Hope project in Delhi.
 His vision was to translate the sufi ideals regarding service to humanity into practice.
 Currently they run a public health center, vocational training courses and women micro-enterprise units.